mirceaulinic/salt-sproxy/docs/opts.rst

     Print the complete salt-sproxy configuration values (with the defaults), as YAML.

+.. option:: -t, --timeout

+    The time in seconds to await for a device to reply.
+Default: 60 (seconds).

+    When a device is not replying within this time, it is a good idea to increase the timeout value.
+The return when the device is slowly responding is ``Minion did not return.
+[No response]``.
+When used in conjunction with ``--summary``, the device will be counted under ``# of devices that did not return``, but not ``# of devices returned``.
+Moreover, salt-sproxy will exit with non-zero code, and the ``ERROR: Minions returned with non-zero exit code`` message will be displayed at the end.

 .. option:: -r, --roster

     The Roster module to use to compile the list of targeted devices.